diogok/terraform-scaleway-docker-swarm/README.md

 _work in progress_

-Still missing a critical security piece: TLS.

-This module creates a docker swarm cluster.
+This module creates a docker swarm cluster with TLS enabled.

 Future plan is to create a docker swarm cluster on multiple providers.